deniel666/FPF_/FPF-Spec.md

 ### F.11:End

-## F.12 — Service Acceptance Binding
+## F.12 — Service Acceptance–Work Evidence Link

 **“Judge promises on what happened, not on what was planned.”**
 **Status.** Architectural pattern, architheory‑agnostic.